When the Situation Is Ripe for Escalation

 Step #1 – Ask Them for the Money

 If you haven’t already, go to your management, HR, or whoever’s in charge of paying you and ask them to do so.
-If you’ve got a set date to get paid, show them proof that you haven’t been.
+If you’ve got a set date to get paid,.
 You also need to make sure you’re making this official and make it clear you want this sorted as quickly as possible.

 Step #2 – Go Above Management